macrobiotus/antarctic_invertebrates/README.md

 * __Import and formatting of phylotype data__ in `30_phylotype_data.R`

- Import of `Phyloseq` objects, retention of Antarctic phylotypes, cleaning of taxonomy information, and conversion to half of the relative abundances.
+ Import of `Phyloseq` objects, retention of Antarctic phylotypes, cleaning of taxonomy information, and conversion to presence / absence.

 * __~~Tree agglomeration and~~ Merging of phylotype data, inclusion of sample data__ in `40_merging.R`

- ~~Tree tip agglomeration of both data-sets,~~ Erasing the un-needed `sample_data()` components, merging of both data-sets, re-creating a `sample_data()` slot from the predictor measurements of `20_field_data.R`, and final checking of the combined sample data. **Tree tip agglomeration is currently not used.**
+ ~~Tree tip agglomeration of both data-sets,~~ Erasing the un-needed `sample_data()` components, re-converting to presence / absence, merging of both data-sets, re-creating a `sample_data()` slot from the predictor measurements of `20_field_data.R`, and final checking of the combined sample data. **Tree tip agglomeration is currently not used.**

 * __PCA's and ordinations on abiotic and biotic data__ is implemented in `45_ordinations_trial.R`.
-Implemented here is the correct subsetting for each analysis method (mostly, see comments in file for what needs doing).
-Then the scrtipt does PCA of X-Ray Values after transformation employing the centered log ratio.
-(See citation in script)
+Implemented here is the correct sub-setting for each analysis method (mostly, see comments in file for what needs doing).
+Then the script does PCA of X-Ray Values after transformation employing the centered log ratio.
+(See citation in script).
+Re-conversion to binary if needed on `spc` matrix in `set_presences()` (and `get_list()`).
+Checks input `phyloseq` object

 ### Code more on ...
 * [x] remove outliers